Academic art: Decline and the rise of modernism

-As modern art and its avant-garde gained more power, academic art was further denigrated, and seen as sentimental, clichéd, conservative, non-innovative, bourgeois, and "styleless."
-The French referred derisively to the style of academic art as L'art Pompier (pompier means "fireman") alluding to the paintings of Jacques-Louis David (who was held in esteem by the academy) which often depicted soldiers wearing fireman-like helmets.
-The paintings were called "grandes machines" which were said to have manufactured false emotion through contrivances and tricks.
+As modern art and its avant-garde gained more power, academic art was further denigrated, and seen as sentimental, clichéd, conservative, non-innovative, bourgeois, and "styleless".
+The French referred derisively to the style of academic art as L'art pompier (pompier means "fireman") alluding to the paintings of Jacques-Louis David (who was held in esteem by the academy), which often depicted soldiers wearing fireman-like helmets.
+It also suggests half-puns in French with pompéien ("from Pompeii") and pompeux ("pompous").
+The paintings were called "grandes machines", which were said to have manufactured false emotion through contrivances and tricks.